jazzband/django-admin-sortable/README.md

 ## Supported Django Versions
 If you're using Django 1.4.x, use django-admin-sortable 1.4.9 or below.

+For Django 1.5.x to 1.9.x, use version 2.0.18 or below.

-For Django 1.5.x or higher, use the latest version of django-admin-sortable.
+For Django 1.10.x, use the latest version.

+### Other notes of interest regarding versions
 django-admin-sortable 1.5.2 introduced backward-incompatible changes for Django 1.4.x

 django-admin-sortable 1.6.6 introduced a backward-incompatible change for the `sorting_filters` attribute.
-Please convert your attributes to the new tuple-based format.
+Please convert your attributes to the new tuple-based format if you haven't already.

 django-admin-sortable 1.7.1 and higher are compatible with Python 3.